autoplot/documentation/javadoc/org/das2/graph/VectorPlotRenderer.md

-# org.das2.graph.VectorPlotRendererDraw vectors as arrows, from a dataset[:,4] where
+# org.das2.graph.VectorPlotRenderer

- dataset[0,:] is x,y,dx,dy.
+Draw vectors as arrows, from a dataset[:,4] where dataset[0,:] is x,y,dx,dy.

-VectorPlotRenderer( )
+# VectorPlotRenderer( )

 ***